 You will need to add a minimum of two courses to your custom track before you can publish it.

 As you add content to your custom track, you will see them appear on the screen (see below).
 You can drag and drop and re-arrange in the order you would like them to be presented to learners.
 You can also remove content by hovering and selecting the X on the top right-hand corner.

 The Estimated time at the top of your screen will give you an idea of how long it will take, on average, for a learner to complete the custom track you are building.

 Tip: To keep learners motivated, make sure your custom track is an ambitious but realistic length.
 If you have a very long custom track, consider breaking it down into smaller tracks to make it more digestible for your learners.

-Draft tracks will remain auto-saved in your organization’s dashboard, so if you are not ready to publish your custom track, you can rest easy knowing your work will remain intact.
+Draft tracks will remain auto-saved in your group, so if you are not ready to publish your custom track, you can rest easy knowing your work will remain intact.

 Publishing a custom track